 Genomics in Palliative Care

 Some patients receiving palliative care may have an undiagnosed genetic condition.
-This may be more likely if relatives have experienced similar features.
+This may be more likely if a relative has been diagnosed with a similar condition.

 How can palliative care teams help?